anthro-id/legal/en-US/PRIVACY.md

 If you have questions regarding how your payment data is handled, please refer to [Midtrans Privacy Policy](https://midtrans.com/privacy-notice) and [PayPal Privacy Policy](http://paypal.com/privacy) for more information how they process personal information related to payments.

-# Your Data With Laws
-For legal disclosures, we may share information to comply with a court order or subpoena when investigating potential crimes.
-Additionally, we may provide information to government agencies as required by law.

 # Data Retention
 We retain personal information for as long as it is needed.
 It means that we retain your personal data for as long as you have an active **Anthro.id** account.